TsilidisV/personal-static-site/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello everyone!
 I'm a PhD student at the University of Patras.
-I enjoy learning about biological, psycological and social phenomena and investigating them with the help of mathematics.
+I enjoy learning about biological, psychological and social phenomena and investigating them with the help of mathematics.
 {style="text-align: justify;"}